-3. Cymatics – Free/Paid
+5. Cymatics – Free/Paid

 Cymatics has managed to become one of the leading websites in the business, mainly because of tons of good content as well as pretty heavy advertising campaigns.
 This is a perfect place for producers, which isn’t just about samples but many more things as well.

-While there is some free content for download, you will have to pay for most of the things this website offers and keep in mind that prices aren’t affordable at all.
+While there is some free content for download, you will have to pay for most of the things this website offers.
+Keep in mind that prices aren’t affordable at all.
 Still, the samples are amazing, with great sound quality.

-4. Looperman – Free
+6. Looperman – Free

 Considering all the content and the fact that everything is free on this website, this is one of the best places to visit if you need quality samples.